Electogenius/EGCode/README.md

 # EGCode/EGC (can also be pronounced "egg-sea")
-A programming language that is dangerously loosely typed.
+A badly implemented programming language that is dangerously loosely typed.

 EGCode compiles to JavaScript.
 ![](logo.JPG)